Register New Revision

 Identify internal and external factors and generate actionable cross-analysis strategies (SO, ST, WO, WT).
-Export includes both matrix and strategic actions.
+Share your data from matrix and strategic actions.

 What is a SWOT Analysis?